KhronosGroup/glTF/specification/README.md

 ### glTF.animations

-A dictionary object of keyframe [`animation`](#reference-animation)s.
+A dictionary object of keyframe [`animation`](#reference-animation) objects.
 The name of each animation is an id in the global glTF namespace that is used to reference the animation.

 * **Type**: `object`
 * **Required**: No, default: `{}`